News Archive 2009

 Monica L. Guzman, PhD, an investigator in the rapidly developing area of cancer stem cells, was appointed Assistant Professor of Medicine and Pharmacology on July 1, 2009.
 Dr. Guzman is widely regarded as a pioneer and expert in devising therapies that target leukemia stem cells.

 Why African Americans Are at Greater Risk of Hypertension and Kidney Disease: Study Finds Growth Factor Higher in Blacks than Whites

-Physician-scientists Manikkam Suthanthiran, MB, and Phyllis August, MD, both from the Division of Nephrology and Hypertension of the Department of Medicine, believe that a heightened level of a certain growth factor in the blood may explain why black people have a greater prevalence of hypertension and kidney disease than white people.
+Drs.
+Manikkam Suthanthiran and Phyllis August, both from the Division of Nephrology and Hypertension of the Department of Medicine, believe that a heightened level of a certain growth factor in the blood may explain why black people have a greater prevalence of hypertension and kidney disease than white people.

 Albert Ko, MD, of the Division of Infectious Diseases of the Department of Medicine, received this grant in collaboration with Chembio Diagnostic Systems, a US company serving the increasing global demand for rapid tests needed for the prevention and treatment of infectious diseases and other conditions.